SongheeJo/aiffelthon/papers/README.md

     The first commonly used technique we apply is transfer learning, where we initialize our network with weights of a pre-trained ResNet-34 network on ImageNet [23].
 This is followed by our training where we train the entire network end to-end.
 Interestingly, even though ImageNet dataset is very different from the spectrograms which our network sees, we still found this initialization to help significantly.
 Most likely, low level features such as edge-detection are still similar and thus “transfer” well.

-    **Concatenation-based Augmentation**: Like most medical datasets, ICBHI dataset has a huge class imbalance, with the normal class accounting for(~의 비율을 차지하다) 53% of the samples.
+    **Concatenation-based Augmentation**: Like most medical datasets, ICBHI dataset has a huge class imbalance, with the normal class accounting for 53% of the samples.
 To prevent the model from overfitting on abnormal classes, we experimented with several data augmentation techniques.
 We first apply standard audio augmentation techniques, such as noise addition, speed variation, random shifting, pitch shift, etc., and also use a weighted random sampler to sample mini-batches uniformly from each class.
-These standard techniques help a little, but to further improve generalization of the underrepresented(불충분하게 대표된) classes (wheeze, crackle, both), we developed a concatenation based augmentation technique where we generate a new sample of a class by randomly sampling two samples of the same class and concatenating them (see Figure 2).
-This scheme(책략) led to a non-trivial(하찮지 않은) improvement in the classification accuracy of abnormal classes.
+These standard techniques help a little, but to further improve generalization of the underrepresented classes (wheeze, crackle, both), we developed a concatenation based augmentation technique where we generate a new sample of a class by randomly sampling two samples of the same class and concatenating them (see Figure 2).
+This scheme led to a non-trivial improvement in the classification accuracy of abnormal classes.

 ![image](https://user-images.githubusercontent.com/67695343/166191431-7f9be84c-c8f3-4e42-a656-0a92a40e115f.png)
 Fig. 2.
 Proposed concatenation-based augmentation.

-    **Smart Padding**: The breathing cycle length varies across patients as well as within a patient depending on various factors (e.g., breathing rate can increase moderately(적당히) during fever).
+    **Smart Padding**: The breathing cycle length varies across patients as well as within a patient depending on various factors (e.g., breathing rate can increase moderately during fever).
 In the ICBHI dataset, the length of breathing cycles ranges from 0.2s to 16.2s with a mean cycle length of 2.7s.
 This poses a problem while training our network as it expects a fixed size input.
 The standard way to handle this is to pad the audio signal to a fixed size via zero-padding or reflection based padding.
 We propose a novel smart padding scheme, which uses a variant of the augmentation scheme described above.
 For each data sample, smart padding first looks at the breathing cycle sample for the same patient taken just before and after the current one.
 If this neighbouring cycle is of the same class or of the normal class, we concatenate the current sample with it.
 If not, we pad by copying the same cycle again.
 We continue this process until we reach our desired size.
 This smart padding scheme also augments the data and helps prevent overfitting.
 We experimented with different input lengths, and found a 7s window to perform best.
 A small window led to clipping of samples, thus loosing valuable information in an already scarce dataset, while a very large window caused repetition leading to degraded performance.

 ![image](https://user-images.githubusercontent.com/67695343/166191602-c1f5f9ee-d7fe-4c72-a44e-befe07a56170.png)
 Fig. 3.
 Blank region clipping: The network attention starts focusing more on the bottom half of the spectrogram, instead of blank spaces after clipping.

-    **Blank Region Clipping**: On analyzing samples using GradCam++ which our base model mis-classified(잘못 분류된), we found notable black regions at higher frequency regions of their spectrograms (Figure 3).
+    **Blank Region Clipping**: On analyzing samples using GradCam++ which our base model mis-classified, we found notable black regions at higher frequency regions of their spectrograms (Figure 3).
 On further analysis, we found that many samples, and in particular 100% of the Litt3200 device samples, had blank region in the 1500-2000Hz frequency range.
 Since this was adversely affecting our network performance, we selectively clip off the blank rows from the high frequency regions of such spectrograms.
 This ensures that the network focuses on the region of interest leading to improved performance.
 Figure 3 shows this in action.

     **Device Specific Fine-tuning**: The ICBHI dataset has samples from 4 different devices.
 We found that the distribution of samples across devices is heavily skewed, e.g. the
     AKGC417L Microphone alone contributes to 63% of the samples.
-Since each device has different audio characteristics, the DNN may fail to generalize across devices, especially for the underrepresented(대표자가 불충분한) devices in the already small dataset.
-To verify(확인하다) this, we divided the test set into 4 subsets depending on their device type, and compute the accuracy of abnormal class samples in each subset.
+Since each device has different audio characteristics, the DNN may fail to generalize across devices, especially for the underrepresented devices in the already small dataset.
+To verify this, we divided the test set into 4 subsets depending on their device type, and compute the accuracy of abnormal class samples in each subset.
 As expected, we found the classification accuracy to be strongly correlated with the training set size of the corresponding device.
 To address this, we first train a common model with the full training data (stage-1, Figure 1).
 We then make 4 copies of this model and fine-tune (stage-2) them for each device separately by using only the subset of training data for that device.
 We found this approach to significantly improve the performance, especially for the underrepresented devices.

-- 요약

-### 데이터셋 :
+### Dataset summary  :

 ① 920개 (126명의 환자에게서 녹음)

 ② 총 5.5시간

-③ 클래스 4개
-i) normal

-ii)  crackle

-iii) wheeze

-iv) crackle과 wheeze 둘 다
-④ 녹음기 종류 - 서로 다른 4개
+③ 클래스 4개 (normal, crackle, wheeze, both (crackle과 wheeze 둘 다 있는 경우)) ④ 녹음기 종류 - 서로 다른 4개
-⑤ 녹음 장소
+⑤ 녹음 장소 : 포르투갈, 그리스

-i) 포르투갈

-ii) 그리스

-⑥ 녹음 부위 - 서로 다른 7가지 신체 부위 (모든 환자 당)
+⑥ 녹음 부위 - 서로 다른 7가지 신체 부위 (환자 당)

 **Chest location
 a.
 Trachea (Tc)    # 기도** (wheezing(천명음), crackle(수포음) 사운드 x but 협찹음(stridor) good)